by Dr Vaid Ji on Oct 26, 2023

 Recommended Dosage – Take 1 tablet twice daily with normal water.

-Recommended Dosage – Take 1 teaspoonful at bedtime with lukewarm water.
+Recommended Dosage – Take 1 tablet twice a day with normal water.